rudymartinb2/myjsunit/README.md

 # myjsunit

 myjsunit is a minimalistic testing framework for Node.js, inspired by PHPUnit.
-It provides a simple and intuitive way to write and execute test cases for your Node.js projects.

 ## Features